pdm-project/tox-pdm/README.md

 envlist = py37,py38

 [testenv]
-sections =  ; Dependency sections in pyproject.toml
+groups =  ; Dependency groups in pyproject.toml
     dev
     test
 deps =      ; Additional dependencies, it will be installed into the library path via normal pip method